Frequently Asked Questions

 Applicants can check the status of their applications, including whether recommendations have been submitted, in their online applications.

-Upon receiving all of an applicant’s supplemental materials, the Payne Program staff will email him/her asking if he/she would like to officially submit the application, which includes the online component.
+Upon receiving all of an applicant's supplemental materials, the Payne Program staff will email him/her asking if he/she would like to officially submit the application, which includes the online component.
 At 11:59 p.m.
-EST on December 21, 2018 no applicant will be able to access his/her online application.
+EST on the application deadline no applicant will be able to access his/her online application.
 At that time, his/her application will be considered submitted.
+The system does not send an automatic email noting it has been submitted, but all applications are submitted at the close of the application deadline.

 Since the Payne Program takes into consideration an applicant's financial need, we ask that candidates request an official financial aid statement from their undergraduate university/college.
 If the university/college no longer has the applicant's financial records, simply mailing in an unofficial statement from their own records will suffice.
 Also, applicants should be sure to discuss, in detail, their financial need in the required statement in the online application.